NovaDev5/NovaDev5/README.md

 ## 🧠 About Me

-I'm a Web3 developer specializing in multi-chain development, modern frontend engineering, and blockchain automation systems.
-I design and ship decentralized applications that are production-ready, performance-optimized, and secure.
+I'm a software engineer specializing in multi-chain development, modern frontend engineering, and blockchain automation systems.
+I design and ship both web2 native and decentralized applications that are production-ready, performance-optimized, and secure.

 ---